bitrise-io/devcenter/_articles/en/getting-started/adding-a-new-app/index.md

 ![](/img/add-a-new-app-button.jpg)

-In case this is the first application the dashboard will show you the quickstart guide instead of a list of you apps.
+In case this is the first application, the Dashboard will show you the quickstart guide instead of a list of you apps.
 There you can choose to add your first app right away.

 ## Connecting a repository